ccetinkaya/hackday_t6/README.md

 ![Visualisation](images/Visitors.png)

 ## 3) Next steps
-1. To make it more user friendly the setup should be brought to the cloud.
+1. Frontend enlargement.
+To make it more user friendly the setup should be brought to the cloud.
 This would make the data more accessible for different users.
+Additionally, more postal codes are added for surrounding areas and the design of the web app is finalised.
-2. Add more postal codes for surrounding areas and finalise the design of the web app.
+2. Create further visualisations to give feedback to the visitors at the events.
-3. Create better visualisations according to the needs of the city of Lucerne in Tableau.
+3. In order for the city of Lucerne to have an overview over the visitors, a second use case is created.
+According to the needs of the city of Lucerne visualisations in Tableau will be created.
 4. A pilot should be setup at one event location to test the web app.